ansys/pygranta/doc/source/development_and_release_processes.rst

 The timeline is split into three distinct phases:

 1. Phase 1: Development.
-There is active development upstream on closed-source Granta MI components, the *codegen template*, and on the open-source *idiomatic packages* and *auto-generated packages*.
+There is active development upstream on closed-source Granta MI components, the *codegen template*, and on the open source *idiomatic packages* and *auto-generated packages*.
 Effort is made to ensure CI is passing on all ``main`` branches, but from time to time CI may fail.
 The *development test VM* is upgraded as required to support CI passing on ``main`` branches.
 2. Phase 2: Hardening.
 Bugs are fixed and minor improvements are made to *idiomatic packages*, *auto-generated